locuslab/deq-flow/README.md

 bash train_H_full.sh
 ```

+## Code Usage

+Under construction.
+We will provide more detailed instructions on the code usage (e.g., argparse flags, fixed-point solvers, backward IFT modes) in the coming days.

 ## A Tutorial on DEQ

 If you hope to learn more about DEQ models, here is an official NeurIPS [tutorial](https://implicit-layers-tutorial.org/) on implicit deep learning.
 Enjoy yourself!